SMTG-Bham/doped/docs/Tips.rst

-and bulk/defect supercell calculations (stored as the :attr:`~doped.thermodynamics.DefectThermodynamics.vbm`/ :attr:`~doped.thermodynamics.DefectThermodynamics.gap` attributes of :class:`~doped.thermodynamics.DefectThermodynamics`), this can lead to inaccuracies in the thermodynamics & concentration analyses.
+and bulk/defect supercell calculations (stored as the :attr:`~doped.thermodynamics.DefectThermodynamics.vbm`/ :attr:`~doped.thermodynamics.DefectThermodynamics.gap` attributes of
+|DefectThermodynamics|), this can lead to inaccuracies in the
+thermodynamics & concentration analyses.
 If ``doped`` detects this to be the case, it will throw a warning
 like: ``The band gap / VBM eigenvalue of the bulk DOS calculation (... eV) differs by >0.05 eV from DefectThermodynamics.vbm/gap...``.